-Helix server streams are "branches with brains," a containerized approach to managing bodies of related files such as codelines.
-Streams associate these bodies of related files with rules that define how you can work with those files, including how you can move changes between them.
-Most notably, streams are defined hierarchically using the mainline model, and Helix server generates the views for workspaces that are associated with a stream based on strictly inherited rules.
+Helix server streams provide an approach to managing bodies of related files, such as codelines.
+Streams associate these files with rules that define how users can work with those files, including how users can move changes between them.
+Streams are defined hierarchically using the mainline model, and Helix server generates the views for workspaces that are associated with a stream.
 Among the advantages of this approach are: